 Until radio was invented and became a commercial proposition in 1920, Newspapers were the lifeblood of information flow throughout Australia, shaping the thoughts, political direction and feelings of a Nation, the owners using the prestige and power in a manner of ways, to influence policy and politics, to amass great wealth and build empires.

 But amongst the murky history some great figures were emerging in Keith Murdoch and Rupert Packer; ruthless men with drive and ambition, men who built two of the most influential newspaper and media empires of the times, Australian Consolidated Press and Herald and Weekly Times (Fairfax and News Corporation).

 So many of the smaller papers that flourished pre-radio eventually folded, or were absorbed into a larger group, leaving the field wide open to the larger conglomerates forming in the years between 1920 and 1940.

-Better than a crime novel or work of fiction, Paper Emperors is factual, revealing a new way of understanding how real power when used a leverage will bring down governments, formulate public policy and opinion, generally to the very real confusion of the public, of who they strive to keep informed of the ‘real’ facts as touted by them!
+Better than a crime novel or work of fiction, Paper Emperors is factual, revealing a new way of understanding how real power when used as leverage will bring down governments, formulate public policy and opinion, generally to the very real confusion of the public, of whom they strive to keep informed of the ‘real’ facts as touted by them!